ioBroker/ioBroker.zigbee/docs/en/readme.md

 ## Hardware
 Additional hardware is required for the coordinator (see above), which enables conversion between USB and ZigBee radio signals.
 There are 2 groups:

-•	Attachment module for the RaspberryPi (its old and not supported Zigbee V3)<br>
+• Attachment module for the RaspberryPi (It's old and not supported Zigbee V3)<br>
 •	USB stick like hardware

 ![](../de/img/CC2531.png)